 Many finance managers are paid on warranty penetration and must hit a certain percentage to receive a bonus.
 If you’re in the right place at the right time, you may just be surprised what you can actually pay for an extended warranty when you’re armed with the right information.

 If the dealer is unwilling to negotiate on the warranty price, don’t worry you can go with one of the coverages you’ve already been quoted.

-Depending on where you live, the cost of car insurance ranges from pricey to extortionate, but your zip code isn't the only factor at work.
-Insurance companies also look at the type of vehicle you're insuring, what it's worth and who'll be driving it.
-If you're going to let your teenager behind the wheel of that beautiful new Corvette you're looking at, be prepared for a very big premium!
+Depending on where you live, the cost of car insurance ranges from pricey to extortionate, but your zip code isn’t the only factor at work.
+Insurance companies also look at the type of vehicle you would like to insure, what it’s worth and who’ll be driving it.
+If you’re going to let your teenager behind the wheel of that beautiful new Corvette you’re looking at, be prepared for a very big premium!

 It’s not uncommon for the monthly premium to be almost as much as the loan or lease payment.
 Many people don’t even think about how their insurance may go up when buying a car.
 I guarantee you the car salesman doesn’t want you thinking about it either because that means he has less opportunity in making a bigger paycheck on your deal.